nough/hassio-addons/tandoor_recipes/README.md

     "SECRET_KEY": "str", # Your secret key
     "PORT": 9928 # By default, the webui is available on http://HAurl:9928.
 If you ever need to change the port, you should never do it within the app, but only through this option
     "Environment": 0|1 # 1 is debug mode, 0 is normal mode.
 You should run in normal mode unless actively developing.
+    "GUNICORN_MEDIA": 0|1 # 1 enables gunicorn media hosting.
+This is not recommended.
+You should use an nginx server to host your media - see docs.
 Optional :
     "POSTGRES_HOST": "str?", # Needed for postgresql_external
     "POSTGRES_PORT": "str?", # Needed for postgresql_external
     "POSTGRES_USER": "str?", # Needed for postgresql_external
     "POSTGRES_PASSWORD": "str?", # Needed for postgresql_external
     "POSTGRES_DB": "str?" # Needed for postgresql_external
+    "externalfiles_folder": "str?" # a folder that you want to map in to tandoor.
+Not needed as /share/ and /media/ are mapped.
+This folder will be created if it doesn't already exist.
 ```

 ## Installation